Frequently Asked Questions

 Do I need a driver?

 Short answer, YES.
-You will not be able to drive for 24 hours following the utilization of anesthetic medications whether it is simply IV sedation of general anesthesia.
+You will not be able to drive for 24 hours following the utilization of anesthetic medications whether it is simply IV sedation or general anesthesia.
 Please have your driver accompany you on the day of your procedure.
 This person must hold a valid drivers license.
 You should not operate any machinery, use any sharp objects, sign any legal papers or make important decisions that require the full use of your faculties as the medication may impair your judgment for up to 24 hours

 How can I pay?